 By the end of 2018, we’ll have over 2.5 billion smartphones in use, according to projections.

-Let’s extrapolate the user interface moment for mobile devices allowed by materials science breakthroughs to the current state of AR and VR.
+Let’s extrapolate the user interface moment for mobile devices allowed by materials science breakthroughs to the current state of Augmented Reality and Virtual Reality.

-Today, bulky, expensive, and hard-to-use VR headsets dominate the industry.
+Today, bulky, expensive, and hard-to-use Virtual Reality headsets dominate the industry.

 VR headsets are ripe for precisely the same types of materials breakthroughs that enabled the smartphone era.